robert216434/sorting-go/README.md

 ## How to interpret results

 - First column is the name of the algorithm
-- Second column is how many iterations were made to obtain the statistics.
+- Second column is how many iterations were made in the given time in `-benchtime`, default is 1 second. (higher is better)
 - `ns/op` means nanoseconds per operation, how much time it took per iteration. (less is better)
 - `B/op` means how many bytes were allocated per iteration. (less is better)
 - `allocs/op` means how many memory allocations occurred per iteration. (less is better)